Send the link below via email or IMCopy

 Early Modern India

-Between 200 BC and 300 AD, what we know as Hinduism emerged and spread throughout India becoming the dominant religion.
+Between 200 BC and 300 AD, because of migration and invasions, what we know as Hinduism emerged and spread throughout India becoming the dominant religion.

 During the 10th century nomadic Muslim tribes from Central Asia began making inroads into India.
-By 1206 AD they had created what we now know as the Delhi Sultanate.
+By 1206 AD they had created what we now know as the Delhi Sultinate.